What can we learn from global spin alignment of $\phi$ meson in heavy-ion collisions?: Summary

 \section{Summary}

 Due to the difference in the parton distribution function of $s$ and $\bar{s}$ in high energy proton-proton collisions, the longitudinal momenta carried by $s$ and $\bar{s}$ are not equal.
 This leads to a non-vanishing collective strangeness current in the beam direction in high energy heavy-ion collisions.
 We generalize this feature to transverse directions.
 Such a strangeness current gives rise to a non-vanishing electric and magnetic part of the mean $\phi$ field, $\mathbf{E}_{\phi}$ and $\mathbf{B}_{\phi}$, respectively.
 Like the magnetic field, $\mathbf{B}_{\phi}$ can also polarize $s$ and $\bar{s}$ through their magnetic moments which contributes to the polarization of $\Lambda$ and $\bar{\Lambda}$, while the contribution from $\mathbf{E}_{\phi}$ is absent and therefore is not constrained by the polarization of $\Lambda$ and $\bar{\Lambda}$.
-However, the contribution from $\mathbf{E}_{\phi}$ to $\rho_{00}^{\phi}$ is always positive through the spin-orbit force with $\mathbf{E}_{\phi}$ that polarizes $s$ and $\bar{s}$.
-The spin-orbit force at the nucleon level is responsible for the nuclear shell structure.
-We then propose that a significant and positive deviation of $\rho_{00}^{\phi}$ from 1/3 could indicate presence of a mean $\phi$ field in heavy-ion collisions which polarizes $s$ and $\bar{s}$ through the spin-orbit interaction.
-The contribution is positive definite even for a fluctuating field.
+Note that $\mathbf{E}_{\phi}$ can also polarize $s$ and $\bar{s}$ through the spin-orbit coupling, the same coupling that is responsible for the nuclear shell structure at the nucleon level.
+The contributions from $\mathbf{B}_{\phi}^{2}$ and $\mathbf{E}_{\phi}^{2}$ to $\rho_{00}^{\phi}$ are positive and negative respectively, if the polarization of $s$ and $\bar{s}$ is assumed to be only along the OAM direction ($y$ direction) and if $\phi$ mesons are static (with vanishing momenta).
+Both $\mathbf{B}_{\phi}^{2}$ and $\mathbf{E}_{\phi}^{2}$ are not constrained by the polarization data of $\Lambda$ and $\bar{\Lambda}$.
+We then propose that a significant deviation of $\rho_{00}^{\phi}$ from 1/3 could indicate the presence of the $\phi$ field in heavy-ion collisions which polarizes $s$ and $\bar{s}$ in the same way as the electromagnetic field.
+The contributions are significant even for fluctuating fields.
 In this sense $\rho_{00}^{\phi}$ is a good analyzer for fluctuating fields.